The Straight Story on Air-Powered Projectile Motion

 Laser pointers can be used to show many properties of light.
 You can show reflection and refraction with lenses and mirrors.
 You can show how color is absorbed.
 We believe that they can and should be used in the science classroom for light demonstrations.
 Yes, you do need to be careful with them.
 Don’t shine them in anyone’s eyes.
 Make sure that the principal knows what you are doing.
 Here are some fun activities to teach about light:

-We are not suggesting trying to tag each other with the laser.
+Do not try to tag others with the laser due to the potential of eye damage.
 Make a target.
 It can be virtually anything, as long as it will reflect the red laser light.
 Put it or hang it somewhere in the room.

 For advanced students or physics students, you can place the laser and the target first and have the students calculate where to put the mirrors and at what angle before they try it.
 You can also have them hit the target without using mirrors or lenses (think windows, water, internal reflection, the floor, etc.)

-To make this easier, try our new Laser Tripod.
+To make this easier, try our new Adjustable Laser Stand.
 It holds a standard pen-style laser pointer.
 It adjusts to almost any angle and will hold the button on.
 It even comes with a Velcro® strap to attach it to a steady object like a ring stand.

 When I was teaching, this was my favorite quiz of the year.
 This would happen after we covered the force and motion chapters.
 Warner Brothers does not seem to keep any particular video selling for long.
 I used "Crash Course" which can be found on eBay still.
 There are some new tapes out there such as "Scrapes of Wrath" at Amazon.com or your local discount merchant.
 I haven't seen that one, but I would think it would work.
 The basic premise is that the students have to identify and explain impossibilities.